front-end-foundations/FlexNav/README.md

 }
 ```

-Note: we did not use `event.target.href === "cuisines"` because the href is a full URL and not just the work chefs, cuisines etc. Try `console.log(event.target.href)` to see what I mean.

 Our page is still pretty fragile.
 Hitting refresh still defaults to the cuisines page and the back button doesn't work.
 Let's fix it by getting the page contents based on the address in the browser's address bar.

+We are using `event.preventDefault()` and so the browser's location bar never changes.

-Change the href values to use hashes:
+Change the href values in the nav to use hashes:

 ```html
 <nav>